poenmasem/GetPrivacy/README.md

 * [Postmaster](https://safing.io/)
 Portmaster is a free and open-source application that puts you back in charge over all your computer's network connections.

+## Image
+- [ImageGlass](https://imageglass.org/) - ImageGlass is a lightweight software application whose purpose is to help you view images in a clean and intuitive working environment.

+- [IrfanView](https://www.irfanview.com/) - IrfanView is an image viewer, editor, organiser and converter program for Microsoft Windows.

+- [ImageMagick](https://www.imagemagick.org/) - ImageMagick is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
+  - [GraphicsMagick](http://www.graphicsmagick.org/) - GraphicsMagick(fork of ImageMagick) is a free open source, modern and powerful software suite for processing images.

 ## Media Player
 - [VLC](https://www.videolan.org/) - A free and open-source, portable, cross-platform media player software and streaming media server developed by the VideoLAN project.

 - [MPC-HC](https://github.com/clsid2/mpc-hc/) - Media Player Classic - Home Cinema (MPC-HC) is a free and open-source video and audio player for Windows.

 - [Flyleaf](https://github.com/SuRGeoNix/Flyleaf) - Video Player .NET Library for WPF/WinForms (based on FFmpeg/SharpDX).

+- [mpv.net](https://github.com/stax76/mpv.net) - mpv.net is a modern media player for Windows that works just like mpv.

+- [Audacious](https://audacious-media-player.org/) - Audacious is a free and open-source audio player software with a focus on low resource use, high audio quality, and support for a wide range of audio formats.

 ## Video
 - [VLC](https://www.videolan.org/) - A collection of tools for the Matroska media container format by Moritz Bunkus including mkvmerge.